 NOTE 10.
 SUPPLEMENTAL DISCLOSURE OF CASH FLOW INFORMATION

-There were no cash payments for income taxes for the year ended March 31, 2022.
+Cash paid for income taxes amounted to \$16 for the year ended March 31, 2023.
 No interest was paid and there were no non-cash investing or financing transactions during the year.